mkohlhaas/Haskell-in-Depth/README.md

   - Tip: Use hpack: https://github.com/sol/hpack

   - Cabal hell is history!
-But version of `base` package linked to GHC version!
+But note: version of `base` package is linked to GHC version!
+    ```shell
+    ghcup tui  # see version of base package linked to ghc version!
+    ```

   - Three approaches:
     - Curated sets of packages -> `Stack`